dgiantsidi/zfs-docs/zfs-code-walkthrough.md

 # Data structures

 - `Metaslabs` are data structures used to track memory allocations by the `spa` (storage pool allocator).
 -  The bookkeeping information for the allocator is represented in-memory as a ```collection of range trees```.
 -  The bookkeeping information for the allocator is represented on-disk as a ```space map```.

+## Space map

+-  A log of free or allocated space for a region.
+Records are appended as space becaomes freed/allocated from the region.
+-  `ms_tree` is a range tree that represents the available space that is allocatable.
+-  `ms_alloctree` contains all blocks that are allocated in a sync pass.
+-  `ms_freetree` contains all blocks that are freed in a sync pass.
+-  `metaslab_sync` all dirty metaslabs are synced; all dirty blocks from `ms_alloctree` and `ms_freetree` for the current (syncing) txg are written to the associated `space map`.